Niche-Lab/ant-detective/ms/result.md

 Figure 5a.
 Model performance on original and sliced images with different patch ratios.
 Precision and recall values are represented by blue and orange lines, respectively.
 Figure 5b.
 Example images resized to 640 x 640 pixels, with subtitles indicating the patch ratio and height-to-width ratio in parentheses.

+alt text: 5a A line graph displaying the model’s precision (blue line) and recall (orange line) when using original and sliced images with different patch sizes.
+5b Examples of images resized to 640×640 pixels, each labeled with its patch size and aspect ratio.

 Figure 6a.
 Comparison of detection results between the original image and 10 x 4 patched images.
 The original image (left) and the 10 x 4 patched images (right) are displayed with blue detection bounding boxes.
 Figure 6b.
 Three examples in rows showing zoomed-in views of the original image (left) and the 10 x 4 patched images (right), each with blue detection bounding boxes.

+alt text: 6a Side-by-side images showing ant detection results: the original image with blue boxes around ants on the left, and the same image divided into 10×4 patches with detections on the right.
+6b Three sets of close-up views comparing the original image (left) and the patched images (right), both with ants highlighted by blue boxes.

 Figure 7a.
 Comparison of manual and automated counting results for the 10 x 4 patched images.
 The left panel shows a scatter plot of the manual and automated counts, while the right panel shows the automated counts for the SINV-3 infection experiment.
 Figure 7b.
 Temporal trend of ant population dynamics in the SINV-3 infection experiment.

+7a.
+Left: A scatter plot comparing manual and automated ant counts for the patched images.
+Right: A graph showing automated ant counts over time during the SINV-3 infection experiment.
+7b.
+A line graph illustrating how the ant population changes over time in the SINV-3 infection experiment

 Table 3.
 Model performance on original and sliced images with varying patch ratios, resolutions, and height-to-width ratios.
 Precision and recall values are calculated using an Intersection over Union (IoU) threshold of 0.6 and a confidence threshold of 0.25.
 The highest precision and recall values are highlighted in bold.